 Individuals and/or their spouses who transfer resources for less than fair market value will be ineligible for nursing facility vendor payments for a period of time as specified at MS H-308.

-A Waiver applicant who transfers resources for less than fair market value will be ineligible for all Medicaid benefits until the transfer is outside the look back period or he/she enters a nursing facility (Re.
-MS H-310).
+A Home and Community Based Waiver applicant/recipient who transfers resources for less than fair market value will be ineligible for all Waiver Medicaid benefits and services for a period of time as specified at MS H-308.